Sprint naar content

 There are three types of assertiveness: sub-assertiveness, aggressive assertiveness, and assertiveness:

-These tips will not make you 100% assertive right away, but they may give you direction to be more assertive (and practice makes perfect!):
+These tips may give you direction to be more assertive (and practice makes perfect!):

-- Many people prefer not to contradict others because they fear the consequences.
-What will the other person think and what if.... (just fill in all kinds of disaster scenarios on the dotted line).
+• Think positively.
+Many people prefer not to contradict others because they fear the consequences.
+What will the other person think?
 Try looking at things from the other side.
-Who says the other person will get angry.
-They might actually be very happy that you indicate what is on your mind.
-And you can only estimate the likelihood of disaster scenarios after experimenting with assertive behaviour.
+Who says the other person will become mad, maybe they are happy that you say what is on your mind.
+You can only estimate the likelihood of disaster scenarios after experimenting with assertive behaviour;

-- Behaving assertively is scary if you don't do it often.
+• Stay calm.
+Being assertive is scary if you don't do it often.
 You probably feel your heart beating and your blood racing when you are about to stand up to someone.
-Try to relax in that moment.
-By relaxing yourself, this fear will naturally diminish.
-You can do this, for example, by first tensing your muscles and then relaxing them again.
-After all, you cannot be tense and relaxed at the same time.
+Try to relax in that moment, so the anxiety can drop.
+You can do this by first tensing your muscles and then relaxing them.
+This works because you cannot be tense and relaxed at the same time;

-- In many cases, you can prepare assertive behaviour: if you keep struggling to be assertive in certain situations, for instance, or if you know in advance that you will have to be assertive.
-In those cases, you can already practise an appropriate response at home.
-At least then you know you have it in you that will make you stronger.
+• Prepare.
+In many cases, you can prepare assertive behaviour, for instance when you find it difficult in certain situations, or if you know in advance that you will have to be assertive.
+You can practise an appropriate response at home.
+Then you know you have it in you;

-- Are there people around you who are assertive?
-Then, take a look at how they behave.
-Look at the way they move and what words they use.
+• Observe.
+Are there people around you who are assertive?
+Take a look at how they behave, the way they move and the words they use.
 You will learn not only how to do it but, more importantly, that it can be done.

 Research shows that behavioural training (i.e. practising assertive behaviour) is the most important ingredient of any assertiveness training programme.
 This is difficult to practice from paper.
 It can only be achieved properly in training or coaching.